Are you interested in authentic, healthy Japanese home cooking recipes? You are in the perfect place!

 - Eat local and seasonal groceries (if it's possible) that are safe and taste fresh

-- No meat, and eat moderately for daily products
+- No meat, and eat dairy products in moderation

 - Sometimes comfort foods are necessary (like sweets!
 I have a sweet tooth)

 I'm not a vegan, but I do not eat meat and like a plant-based diet, so you can find a lot of vegan/vegetarian recipes in my blog.